jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 Everything else fell away.
 The noise, the people, the fear, the stress—all of it narrowed to that single point of connection.
 Her dark eyes meeting his.
 All the words they couldn't say.
 All the touches they couldn't share.
 All the fear and love and determination packed into a single look.

-*I'm here.
-I'm not backing down.
-I love you.*
+The twenty feet between them might as well have been twenty miles.

-*I see you.
-I'm with you.
-I love you too.*
+*I'm here.* His eyes said it. *I see you.
+I'm not backing down.*

+She nodded once. *Me too.
+Me neither.*

 Then Lisa Huang appeared at Sophia's elbow, speaking quietly, and Sophia's gaze broke away.
 Lisa was pointing toward a conference room, gesturing for the Chen family to follow her.